Historic Preservation

 Executive Director

-There’s power in knowing your history.
-African American cemeteries are landscapes of celebration that hold important stories, cultural connections, artwork, and genealogical links to our past.
+Understanding our history empowers us.
+African-American cemeteries are like vibrant landscapes of celebration.
+They hold incredible stories, cultural connections, beautiful artwork, and even invaluable genealogical links to our past.

 William Jones III,